-• Occasional constipation: It helps to make bowel movements easier by bringing water into the intestines.
+• Constipation relief: One of the primary benefits of magnesium hydroxide is its laxative effect.
+It helps to make bowel movements easier by bringing water into the intestines.

-• Heartburn, upset stomach, or indigestion: It works like an antacid, reducing stomach acid to ease discomfort.
+• Heartburn, upset stomach, or indigestion: It works as an antacid by neutralising excess stomach acid, helping relieve discomfort from acid-related conditions.

 • Magnesium deficiency: It helps treat and prevent low magnesium levels caused by different health issues.
 Magnesium deficiency usually occurs when people have